-To use micro memory cards with this product, a PC, or a memory card reader, insert the card into an adapter.
+To read data with a PC or memory card reader, insert the memory card into a memory card adapter.

 While the status lamp of the camera is blinking, do not remove the memory card or battery.
 Doing so may damage the data stored on the memory card or your camera.